lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - Creating the deploy.py file
 - Let begin with our imports, we import our `FundRaiser` contract from the Contractcontainer that will be created when the contract is complied, our accounts for interacting with the local chain, the network and the config file from brownie.
-- Then we import `LinearScalingStrategy` to set the gas price for our deploy transaction and then import json.
+- Then we import `LinearScalingStrategy` to set the gas price for our deployment transaction and then import json.

 ```py